Get Schooled

 Human Resources (HR)

 The Human Resources Department, also known as the HR Department, is there to ensure the well-being of all employees at the organization.
-This includes overseeing the entire employee life cycle: recruiting, hiring, onboarding, training, and helping employees understand their benefits and professional development opportunities.
-Getting to know your HR representative at your job can be really helpful if you ever have questions about your pay, benefits, or workplace issues.
-Don’t be intimidated to check in with them - they’re there to support you!
+This includes overseeing the entire employee life cycle: recruiting, hiring, onboarding, and helping employees understand their benefits and professional development opportunities.
+Check in with the HR representative at your job if you have questions about pay, benefits, or issues in the workplace.
+They're there to support!
+Learn more about what HR does here.

 Paid time off (PTO) and unpaid time off (UTO)

-Companies have policies in place for when employees need to miss work for various reasons - like when they’re sick, on vacation, need parental leave, and have been summoned for jury duty.
+Companies have policies in place for when employees need to miss work for various reasons, like when they’re sick, on vacation, need parental leave, or have been summoned for jury duty.
 These reasons for missing work are typically covered under PTO, or paid time off, which allows employees to take off specific amounts of time and be paid for them.
 Be sure to ask your HR representative about the company’s PTO policy and how it applies to your position.
 Your employer also may offer UTO, or unpaid time off.
 UTO is typically what it sounds like - time off from work that you won’t be paid for.
-Be sure to check in with your employer about its UTO policy and how it applies to your position.
+Check in with your HR representative about your company's UTO policy and how it applies to your position.

 Benefits

 Benefits at a job usually include things such as medical and dental insurance, life insurance, disability insurance, and access to a 401k.
-Depending on your company, you may have other benefits offered to you, like tuition support or reimbursement, discounts on products, and more.
-It's important to note that part-time employees at most jobs are not eligible for benefits, but be sure to check in with your HR representative to learn more.
+Depending on your company, you may have other benefits offered to you, like tuition support or reimbursement or discounts on products.
+It's important to note that in most jobs, employees that aren't full-time are usually not eligible to receive benefits, but be sure to check in with your HR representative to learn more.

 W-4

 A W-4 is a tax form that you will fill out with your HR representative when you start your job.
 This form determines how much money in federal taxes will be withheld from your paychecks.
-If you make under $12,000 in a year, you will most likely not end up owing any federal taxes, but be sure to work with your HR representative to complete this form accurately so that you know what to expect when it’s tax season.
+If you make under a certain amount in a year, you will most likely not end up owing any federal taxes.
+For example, if you earned below $14,600 in wages in 2024, you did not need to file your taxes in 2025.
+Be sure to work with your HR representative to complete your W-4 accurately so that you know what to expect when it’s tax season.

 W-2

 Your W-2 is the primary form that you will use to file your taxes.
 Employers typically send employees their W-2s at the beginning of the year to give them enough time to file.
-If you have more than one job in a year, you should receive a W-2 from each employer.
-If you have any questions about your W-2 and how you will use it to file your taxes, be sure to talk to your HR representative for support.
+If you have more than one job, you will receive a W-2 from each employer.
+If you have any questions about your W-2 and how you will use it to file your taxes, talk to your HR representative for support.

 While there are many new acronyms and terms that come with starting a job, don’t be intimidated!
 Your managers, supervisors, and HR representative are there to support you.
-Any more questions?
-Get Schooled is always here, too!
+Have any more questions?
 Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!

 Explore your goals